MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 [![Screenshot of a MediaElement with playback paused, on iOS and Android](mediaelement-images/custom-transport-paused.png "MediaElement with a paused video")](mediaelement-images/custom-transport-paused-large.png#lightbox "MediaElement with a paused video")

-Pressing the **Stop** button stops playback and returns the media file to the beginning.
+Pressing the **Stop** button stops playback and returns the position of the media file to the beginning.

 ## Implement a custom position bar